 PLAA sponsors a booth at the 33rd Annual Ag Progress Days for the third consecutive year.

 PLAA donates $1000 to International Camelid Institute for medical research from funds raised by silent auction at annual meeting.
-PLAA continues to be supportive of ICI through the continued generosity of its membership and sponsored events, aware of the good derived from support of this organization as well as the Morris Animal Foundation and related llama and alpaca facilities.
+PLAA continues to be supportive of the International Camelid Institute through the continued generosity of its membership and sponsored events, aware of the good derived from support of this organization as well as the Morris Animal Foundation and related llama and alpaca facilities.

 2002: Annual meeting enjoys record attendance of 67 members and silent auction raises record amount of which $1000 is given to Morris Animal Foundation for camelid medical research.
 PLAA continues to donate money to the Morris Animal Foundation.